Viper-Roleplay/ObsidianStaffGuide/03 - Misc/📋HOW to Guide's.md

 1. **Teleport to the Coordinates:**
    - Use the following command to teleport to the correct location:
       /tp -1379.1, -470.83, 72.04

+---

+## **❗ How to End Community Service When Sent for Too Long ❗**
+#CommunityService #/command
+If you ever encounter a situation where someone has been accidentally sent to community service for an excessive amount of time (like 5000 actions!), here’s a quick fix:

+🔧 **Command to Fix It:**
+`/endcomserv ID`

+For example:
+- A cadet mistakenly sent a player to community service for **5000 actions** due to putting the fine in the wrong field.

+🔑 Simply use the command above with the **Player's ID** to end their community service and get them back on track!